Substance Abuse Education for Delaware Nurses

 - The requirement that fluid drug screens be performed at random intervals at the practitioner’s discretion, but no less than every six months

-PREVENTING PRESCRIPTON DRUG MISUSE AND DIVERSION
+PREVENTING PRESCRIPTION DRUG MISUSE

 Various actions by healthcare providers can help prevent prescription drug misuse and diversion.
 These include: